dat3Cph/material/docs/frontend/javascript_react/execises/rpn.md

 ![HP Calculator](./images/hp_calc.jpg)

 Notice that there is not an equal sign on the calculator.
 You just type in the numbers, press Enter, and the operators, and the result is shown immediately.
 This is because the calculator uses RPN.
+By the way, you clear the calculator by pressing the CLx button (Clear x).
+Nerdy, right?
+You can try out using this type of calculator in an emulator: [HP-15C](https://hp15c.com/web/hp15c.html).

 - This article describes both [`infix` and `postfix` notations](https://www.geeksforgeeks.org/infix-postfix-prefix-notation/).